Oleksandr Kratov

 Oleksandr Kratov (born 31 March 1985) is a Ukrainian orienteering competitor.
 He competed at the 2013 World Orienteering Championships, and won a bronze medal in the relay with the Ukrainian team.

+Career

 He was born in Feodosia, but represents the club KooVee in Finland.
 In 2008, he represented Turun metsänkävijät in Finland, and in 2008-2015 OK Orion in Sweden.

+In 2014, Kratov won two World Cup stages: in Murcia (Spain) and Kongsberg (Norway).
+At the European Championships in Portugal, he finished sixth in the middle distance, and at the World Championships in Italy, he won a bronze medal in the middle distance, behind Olav Lundanes (Norway) and Fabian Hertner (Switzerland).

+Since 2016, Alexander has been competing for the Finnish club Kovee.
+In the same year, he and his team won the Jukola night relay, and in 2018, he repeated this success.

+At the 2017 World Championships in Estonia, he won another bronze medal in the middle distance, losing to Thierry Georgiou (France) and Fabian Hertner (Switzerland).